teamed/teamed.io/pages/policy.md

 You may be designated in Netbout as an interviewer when we recruit new programmers.
 Apply your best judgement and try to be objective, as [this article](http://www.yegor256.com/2014/10/29/how-much-do-you-cost.html) suggests.
-When ready, post `@alice verdict ...` to the bout, explaining your decision.
+When ready, post "_@alice verdict ..._" to the bout, explaining your decision.
 No matter what your verdict is, you'll get 15 minutes.

 {% par 36 %}